True or False: Are the best UTV tires DOT rated or approved?

 Are some tires developed to perform at ridiculous speeds and under even more ridiculous terrains?
 You bet.
-But the important thing to remember is that there is no U.S. law or regulation within the United States Federal Register that governs the street, road, or highway use/application of UTV tires in any manner.
-As of 2023, there is no classification, regulation, or guideline that would make or allow any UTV tire "street legal" or approved by NHTSA or DOT.
+However, the important thing to remember is that no U.S. law or regulation in the Federal Register governs the street, road, or highway use/application of UTV tires in any manner.
+As of 2023, no classification, regulation, or guideline exists that would make or allow any UTV tire to be considered "street legal" or approved by the NHTSA or DOT.

-How about Valor Offroad UTV Tires, are any DOT approved?
+Are any Valor Offroad UTV tires DOT approved?

 The National Highway Traffic Safety Administration (NHTSA) states that Utility Terrain Vehicle (UTV) and All-Terrain Vehicle (ATV) tires offered for sale in the United States incorrectly labeled and marketed as being compliant with DOT Federal Motor Vehicle Safety Standards (FMVSS) are prohibited.